bondagit/aes67-linux-daemon/README.md

 ## Devices and interoperability tests ##
 See [Devices and interoperability tests with the AES67 daemon](DEVICES.md)

+## Support for NMOS ##
+Starting from daemon version 4.x the support for NMOS (IS-04 and IS-05) was added.

 ## Support for ST-2022-7 ##
 Starting from the daemon version 3.0 and driver version 2.0 support for ST-2022-7 was added.